MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 4.3 Validate Usability Requirements

 Gathering a group of 20 users, the usability requirements will be validated by having each of them successfully add, modify, and remove an assignment.
 The users must also successfully add, modify, and remove an event item.
 Finally, the users must be able to navigate between the main calendar view, daily calendar view, to-do list, and help menu.
+Another step in validating usability requirements will be to use a UI Test Harness that will verify that the XPath used in the UI is usability compliant.
+A full round of usability testing and validation will be performed to confirm that the whole application can be used by the intended audience of users.

 ## 4.4 Verify Performance Requirements

 Performance is an important aspect of the application's usability for online students.
 The ability for the application to handle all active and inactive users interacing with the service is key to its use and adoptability by students.
 See 1.6.5 Performance Requirements Reference

 ### 4.4.1 Load Testing

 BYU-Idaho has about 45k students and faculty.
 Our plan will be to test for memory leaks, and possible issues with bandwidth, network, and database components as we progressively increase the load on the system.
 As we perform this test, we will determine how the system behaves with a low, moderate, and large number  of users.
 Specifically, we will discover the number  of users that can perform tasks simultaneously.
 These tasks include: loading the application on different web browsers, creating an account, creating a custom calendar, adding and removing tasks, and using the chat and messaging feature.

 ### 4.4.2 Stress Testing